osisoft/OCS-Docs/Documentation/SequentialDataStore/indexes.md

 Often, a single property (such as a `DateTime`), is adequate for defining an index; however, for more complex scenarios, SDS allows you to define multiple properties.
 Indexes defined by multiple properties are known as *compound indexes*.

-When defining a compound index in .NET framework, you should apply the ``OSIsoft.Sds.SdsMemberAttribute`` on each Property of the  type that is combined to define the index.
+When defining a compound index in .NET framework, you should apply the ``OSIsoft.Sds.SdsMemberAttribute`` on each Property of the SdsType that is combined to define the index.
 Set the Property ``IsKey`` to ``true`` and give the ``Order`` field a zero-based index value.
 The ``Order`` field defines the precedence of the Property when sorting.
 A Property with an order of 0 has highest precedence.